synapsestudios/oidc-platform/README.md

 ## Clients

 Clients can be registered dynamically with the `registration` endpoint defined in the OICD provider's Hapi plugin.
 By default this is `${prefix}/reg`.
 Any of the [OpenID Client Metadata](http://openid.net/specs/openid-connect-registration-1_0.html#ClientMetadata) can be supplied.
 The Bearer token for this request is validated against the `OIDC_INITIAL_ACCESS_TOKEN` environment variable.
 YOU MUST PROVIDE A STRONG TOKEN in production to prevent unauthorized clients from being added.

+## Releasing
+1. Ensure you've checked out `master` and that it's up-to-date (or if hotfixing, check out a new branch from a previous release's tag)
+2. Update the version number in `api/package.json` and `api/package-lock.json` and commit the changes
+3. `cd api` if you're in the root of the repo
+4. `docker build -t synapsestudios/oidc-platform:vX.Y.Z .`
+5. `docker push synapsestudios/oidc-platform:vX.Y.Z`
+6. `git push`
+7. `git tag vX.Y.Z && git push tags`
+8. If hotfixing, you can `git push :refs/heads/hotfix-branch-name` to delete the hotfix branch